aeilot/aeilot/README.md

 I am a student who codes by avocation.
 I write mainly C++, partly Swift and Python, and Java while needed.

 I made innovative projects, like [Daily Notes](https://github.com/aeilot/DailyNotes), and I have a great many ideas to be realized.
-I play an active part in many Open Source repositories, especially those belonging to my friend [@MrWillCom](https://github.com/MrWillCom) and [@CLCK0622](https://github.com/CLCK0622).
+I play an active part in many Open Source repositories, especially those belonging to [@MrWillCom](https://github.com/MrWillCom) and [@CLCK0622](https://github.com/CLCK0622).

 I have participated in WWDC Scholarship twice (both failed though), and will try harder in the future.
 Also, I have taken part in several contests in Programming, such as NOIP (National Olympiad in Informatics in Provinces), and got prizes.
 [Here](https://github.com/aeilot/ProblemSet)'s where I practice.